sigmaSd/IRust/README.md

 - Rely on a custom cursor struct to avoid a lot of headaches

 **0.1.2**
-- load scripts that contains main fn
+- Load scripts that contains main fn

 **0.1.1**
-- add **::** to execute shell cmds
+- Add **::** to execute shell cmds
-- bugfixes
+- Bugfixes